CaoimheMcC/CaoimheMcC/content/portfolio/work5.md

 weight = 0
 +++

-The video below shows simulations of several different growth algorithms implemented in Houdini.
+This project shows several different growth algorithms implemented in Houdini.
 Each are done using the VEX programming language. <!--more-->

-The two growth aogirthms implented are Diffusion Limited Aggregation (DLA) and an infection spread effect.
+The growth algirthms used are Diffusion Limited Aggregation (DLA) and an infection spread effect.

 Put simply, DLA refers to a noisy growth restricted by diffusion.
 The algorithm is relatively easy to visualise in 2D, consider a seed or particle placed in a fixed location on a grid.
 Using this principals of DLA described in [1] as a foundation, futher customisations were made, such as adding specific noise and probability.